ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

-`HolderOf` contained an awkward special case to deal with the situation before the "position player in the world model" rule has run; it then returned the pseudo-object `thedark` in a desperate attempt to avoid returning `nothing`, which caused certain past-tense conditions tested later in player to go wrong.
+`HolderOf` contained an awkward special case to deal with the situation before the "position player in the world model" rule has run; it then returned the pseudo-object `thedark` in a desperate attempt to avoid returning `nothing`, which caused certain past-tense conditions tested later in play to go wrong.

 ### Remediation